Kang Ha-neul: 2015–2018: Theater debut, film success, and military musical

-In 2015, Kang was deeply honored to have the opportunity to make his debut in a two-hander play alongside the esteemed senior actress Park Jeong-ja.
-The play, titled Harold and Maude, explored the friendship and love between Harold, a 19-year-old contemplating suicide, and Maude, an 80-year-old woman embracing a graceful death.
-The play was adapted from Colin Higgins' novel and had been previously performed in Korea under the title 19 and 80 starting in 2003.
+In 2015, Kang made his debut in a two-hander play, Harold and Maude, alongside veteran actress Park Jeong-ja.
+Adapted from Colin Higgins' novel, the production explores the intergenerational friendship and affection between Harold, a suicidal 19-year-old, and Maude, an 80-year-old embracing death.
+It had been previously performed in Korea under the title 19 and 80 starting in 2003.
 Over the years, Park Jeong-ja has consistently portrayed the role of Maude, while the role of Harold has been played by different actors in each production.
-The 6th production was performed at the Deloreum Theater of the National Theater in Seoul from January 9 to February 28.
-In the press conference, Kang humorously remarked, "I may be disposable, but I will strive to be an unforgettable disposable Harold."
-He said, "I came across this work and Teacher Park Jeong-ja when I needed to study more and wanted to fill the feeling that something was empty."
-He continued, "When I heard that Teacher Park Jeong-ja would be appearing, I naturally decided to appear as well.
+The 6th Korean production ran from January 9 to February 28 at the Deloreum Theater of the National Theater of Korea.
+Kang, playing Harold, commented, "I may be disposable, but I will strive to be an unforgettable disposable Harold.
+I came across this work and Teacher Park Jeong-ja when I needed to study more and wanted to fill the feeling that something was empty.
+When I heard that Teacher Park Jeong-ja would be appearing, I naturally decided to appear as well.
 When we read the script together, the really good lines felt like they were being spoken to me by Teacher Park Jeong-ja, so I felt really comfortable when acting."